 - 1 teaspoon cumin

-- 2 roasted red bell peppers, sliced into strips
+- 2 red bell peppers roasted, sliced into strips

-- 1 tablespoon lemon or lime juice plus 1 teaspoon reserved for yogurt
+- 1 tablespoon + 1 teaspoon lemon or lime juice extra teaspoon is reserved for yogurt

 - 2 tablespoons olive oil

 - salt and pepper to taste

 - Cook the baby shrimp either by skewering it, basting with olive oil, sprinkling with salt, and searing it on the grill over high heat for less than a minute on each side OR by getting a saute pan hot, adding 1 tablespoon of olive oil (get the oil hot), and searing the shrimp on both sides, for only 30 seconds or so on each side.
 You know shrimp is done when it’s pink and firm.
 Shrimp from the grill should have grill marks.

 - In a small bowl or measuring cup, whisk together the dijon mustard, and the lemon or lime juice.
 Continue whisking while gradually pouring in the olive oil in a thin stream.